mah0x211/lua-path/README.md

 **Returns**

-1. path: returns the canonicalized absolute pathname.
+1. path: returns the canonicalized absolute pathname or nil on error or not exists.
 2. errstr: dependent on a system.